lf-lang/epoch/README.md

 > [!WARNING]
 > Epoch is no longer actively maintained and its code repository has been archived.

+> [!NOTE]
+> If you are looking for an IDE for Lingua Franca, check out the [Lingua Franca VS Code extension](https://github.com/lf-lang/vscode-lingua-franca).

 # Epoch IDE for Lingua Franca

 Epoch is an Eclipse-based Integrated Development Environment (IDE) for Lingua Franca.